metahoof/docs/docs/white-paper/traits.md

   longevity of 50 races will maintain its peak performance for a reasonable number of races before decay starts.
 - Low Longevity: A lower numerical value indicating a shorter period of optimal performance.
 For example, a horse with a longevity of 20 races will experience performance decline relatively quickly.

+## Performance Attributes

+Each horse’s performance and breeding potential is determined by a visible set of genetic traits.
+Unlike a hidden or encoded system, these traits are fully transparent, allowing players to easily understand and strategize based on their horse’s strengths and weaknesses.
+The following attributes are the primary factors that shape a horse's capabilities on the track and in breeding.

+### Primary Performance Traits:

+- **Speed**: This trait determines the horse's top speed during a race.
+Horses with higher speed will naturally achieve better results in sprint races and any scenario where maximum velocity is critical.

+- **Endurance**: Endurance reflects how well a horse can maintain its speed over longer distances.
+Horses with high endurance are particularly suited for marathon races and formats that test stamina over extended periods.

+- **Agility**: Agility defines how quickly and smoothly a horse can navigate turns and adjust its pace.
+High agility makes a horse better at handling tracks with sharp curves and unpredictable race conditions.

+- **Temperament**: A horse’s temperament influences its behavior under race conditions, particularly in high-stress environments.
+A calm horse is more likely to remain focused and perform consistently, whereas a more excitable horse may be unpredictable but show bursts of extraordinary performance.

+- **Stamina**: Stamina relates to the horse's recovery rate after a race.
+Horses with high stamina will recover quicker, allowing them to compete in multiple races with minimal downtime between events.

+- **Breeding Potential**: This attribute measures how likely a horse is to pass on its desirable traits to its offspring.
+Horses with high breeding potential are key assets for breeding programs, as they increase the chances of producing high-performing progeny.

+### Track-Specific Adaptability:

+Every horse has different levels of adaptability to various racing surfaces.
+This adaptability plays a crucial role in performance depending on the race track’s surface type.

+- **Dirt Track**: Dirt track adaptability indicates how well a horse performs on natural, uneven dirt surfaces.
+Horses with high dirt track adaptability excel on rugged terrains that require both speed and agility.

+- **Grass Track**: Horses with high grass track adaptability are best suited for racing on softer, grassy surfaces.
+  These tracks typically require more endurance and agility to navigate efficiently.

+- **Synthetic Track**: Synthetic track adaptability measures how well a horse performs on artificial racing surfaces, where conditions are consistent.
+Horses with higher synthetic track adaptability often perform more reliably on these tracks, making them ideal for competitive, controlled environments.